Salesforce Review: Decide if the CRM Is Right for You

 • Your Field Reps Need a Reliable Mobile CRM: Salesforce has a companion mobile app with many of the features found in the desktop version.
 There’s also offline data caching — crucial for reps who find themselves in areas without stable Wi-Fi.

 • You’d Like to Try a CRM Before You Buy It: All Salesforce plans include a 30-day trial so users can get a feel for the software risk-free before committing.
-The exception is Salesforce Essentials, which has a 14-day trial instead.
+You can also take advantage of Salesforce’s Trailhead Academy for expert-led demos and workshops.

 Show More >>

 If Salesforce sounds like a good option for you, we recommend exploring Salesforce’s entire suite of features and reviewing its pricing structure to ensure it’s in line with your sales goals and budget.
-Then, you'll be able to make a fully informed decision, as well as use Salesforce's 14-day trial.
+Then, you'll be able to make a fully informed decision, as well as use Salesforce's 30-day trial offered across all tiers.

 When Not to Use Salesforce